huntergdavis/huntergdavis.github.io/_posts/2021-9-2-x86-handheld.markdown

 Y'all probably know, I love games.
 I'm also way into handheld gaming, portable consoles, processors, embedded systems and retro gaming in a major way.
 I pick up every cheap chinese handheld I can find, love my switch, and am just a major portable and retro gaming enthusiast.
 So you can imagine my excitement when the Steam deck was announced.
 Of course I preordered, hell I've bought everything GPD has ever released.

-However, it got me thinking, pondering, stewing.
+However, it got me thinking.
+That thinking turned to pondering, and stewing.
 More than a little concerned, I realized that we, as an industry and as a culture of gamers, are missing a critical option.
 We've taken a wrong turn at the low-end, and it's holding us back.

-We're missing a generation of games.
+**We're missing a generation of games**

 <img src="https://github.com/huntergdavis/huntergdavis.github.io/raw/master/content/images/2021/simpsons.png" width="640">